shubh0811/THIEF-DETECTING-NOTIFIER/README.md

 https://github.com/shubh0811/THIEF-DETECTING-NOTIFIER/blob/master/Project%20Picture.jpg

 ## Observation:
-#### As any obstacle blocks the IR sensor or someone tries to open the door of the room , a notification comes on the phone that someone has entered the room.
+#### As any obstacle blocks the IR sensor or someone tries to open the door of the room , a notification directly comes on the phone that someone has entered the room.

  ### Here is the video of the project connected through the Charger: https://github.com/shubh0811/THIEF-DETECTING-NOTIFIER/blob/master/Testing%20By%20Connecting%20Through%20The%20Charger.mp4
  ### Here is the video of the project connected through the Power Supply: https://github.com/shubh0811/THIEF-DETECTING-NOTIFIER/blob/master/Testing%20The%20Project.mp4